Vincent Desjardins

-Vincent Desjardins (born March 12, 1995) is a professional Canadian football defensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
-He played college football at Université Laval, and has also been a member of the Calgary Stampeders.
+Vincent Desjardins (born March 12, 1995) is a Canadian professional football defensive lineman.
+He played U Sports football at Université Laval.
+He has been a member of the Calgary Stampeders and Montreal Alouettes.

 University career

 Desjardins played U Sports football for the Laval Rouge et Or from 2015 to 2018.
 In his second season, in 2016, he was named a First Team U Sports All-Canadian and ended as a Vanier Cup champion after the Laval Rouge et Or defeated the Calgary Dinos in the 52nd Vanier Cup.
 In 2017, he was again named a First Team All-Canadian, but ended his season with a loss in the 53rd Vanier Cup to the Western Mustangs.
 In his final year, in 2018, he was named a First Team All-Canadian for the third time and won his second national championship after the Rouge et Or won the 54th Vanier Cup.
 Desjardins finished his university career having played in 25 regular season games and recorded 51 tackles, including 25 tackles for loss, 11.5 sacks, four forced fumbles, and one fumble recovery.